ssenmosip/mosip-temp-documentation/Registration-Client-Application-Guide.md

 # **Architecture**

-### This application provides the feature to capture the Biometric and Demographic detail of every individuals at country level.
+This application provides the feature to capture the Biometric and Demographic detail of every individuals at country level.

 ![Component view](https://github.com/mosip/mosip/blob/DEV/design/_images/MOSIP_RegistrationClient_Component_Architecture.png)

-### Diagram represents the high level component architecture of Registration client application.

 * It is a thick client application.
 * It interacts with pre-registration application to download the appointment packets.